hashicorp/vault-guides/secrets/mock/README.md

 # Vault Mock Secrets Plugin

-Mock is an exmaple secrets engine plugin for [HashiCorp Vault](https://www.vaultproject.io/).
+Mock is an example secrets engine plugin for [HashiCorp Vault](https://www.vaultproject.io/).
 It is meant for demonstration purposes only and should never be used in production.

 ## Usage